copsTvFan/cops-episode-guide/guide.md

   to a multiple murder shooting of three people at Direct Liquor.
 A witness says four people got shot.
 He just waited on the victims, they are dead face down in the street.
 He's been working there since 1965 and this is the worst thing he's ever seen.
 Sgt.
-Rey Verdguo arrives and Deputy Dana Villander explains what happened.
+Rey Verdguo arrives and Deputy Dana Vilander explains what happened.
 Two kids came up, words were exchanged and the shooting started.
 A guy and a girl went down outside and were DOA.
 All the shots were fired outside.
 Two Mexicans were hit inside, probably dead, now